 This is a given.
 Owners attempting DIY accounting will make bookkeeping errors.
 Frankly, seasoned professionals will make errors too.
 Sometimes these errors don’t really matter.
 Other times, these errors can look like fraud during an audit.
 Errors will also give you poor financial data, leading to bad business decisions, because they are based on wrong financial numbers.

 Want to learn from the gurus?
-Our CEO has a 2-day course on bookkeeping basics.
+We’ve created a course on bookkeeping basics.

 2. Relying too heavily on accounting software

 Business owners are trying to automate and streamline as many processes as possible.
 Accounting software can allow for automation.
 These software products often advertise themselves as DIY accounting software, but beware!
 Sometimes accounting software isn’t perfect, or it doesn’t do everything that you need it to.
 In addition, integrating accounting software with other apps can create BIG problems and hours of fixing complicated issues.
 (Click here, to read about when to integrate QuickBooks Online with other apps.)